Ishita2015/AmazonFresh_ItemsDetails/README.md

 Requirement no 4
 ------------------
-Look out for all promotions and download image(store by folder of each date)
+Look out for all promotions and download images (store by folder of each date)

 # Setup Details